-Since Cycle 5, all manually and pipeline calibrated data comes with a QA0 and a QA2 report in the form of pdf documents.
+Since Cycle 5, all manually and pipeline calibrated data come with QA0 and QA2 reports in the form of pdf documents3.
 These are part of the auxiliary ASA package, and after that package is unpacked, the reports are placed in the qa directory of the corresponding Member OUS.